-- Reduced recruitment in apprenticeships due to requirement of 20% off the job training - Low achievement in English and Mathematics for full and part time learners - Declining income in the short, medium and long terms due to Government Funding Policy and demographic factors - Lack of investment with the technology aspects of desktops, servers, security and media resulting in inadequate IT systems - Weak Ofsted judgement and poor college performance - · Failure to manage performance of subsidiary company SWDT.
+- Reduced recruitment to apprenticeships due to the impact of the Covid-19 pandemic on economy and local businesses. - Declining income in the short, medium and long term due to government funding policy and demographic factors. - Weak Ofsted judgement and poor college performance. - Failure to manage performance of subsidiary company SWDT. - · Low achievement in English and Mathematics for full and part time learners - Lack of investment with the technology aspects of desktops, servers, security and media resulting in inadequate IT systems